-The bab.la language portal and the Lexiophiles blog are pleased to announce the start of the Top 100 Language Lovers 2013 competition.
+It’s that time of year again; the bab.la language portal and the Lexiophiles blog are starting the Top 100 Language Lovers 2014 competition.

 - Language Learning Blogs: blogs about the language learning process, both from the learners and teachers perspective.